Gastroesophageal reflux disease and heartburn

 Some studies suggest that most people with atypical GERD symptoms (such as hoarseness, chronic cough, or the feeling of having a lump in the throat) have specific abnormalities in the esophagus.

-Adult-Ringed Esophagus.
-People with this condition have many rings on the esophagus and persistent trouble swallowing (including getting food stuck in the esophagus).
+People with this condition have many rings (constrictions or narrowing) on the esophagus and persistent trouble swallowing (including getting food stuck in the esophagus).
 Adult-ringed esophagus occurs mostly in men.
+The causes of this condition are unclear.

-The hiatus is a small opening in the diaphragm through which the esophagus passes into the stomach.
-It is normally small and tight, but it may weaken and enlarge.
+The hiatus is a small opening in the diaphragm (muscle that separates the chest cavity from the abdominal cavity) through which the esophagus passes into the abdomen, where it is continued with the stomach.
+The hiatus is normally small and tight, but it may weaken and enlarge.
 When this happens, part of the stomach muscles may protrude into it, producing a condition called hiatal hernia.
 It is very common, occurring in more than half of people over 60 years old, and is rarely serious.
 It was once believed that most cases of persistent heartburn were caused by a hiatal hernia.
 Indeed, a hiatal hernia may impair LES muscle function.
 However, studies have failed to confirm that it is a common cause of GERD, although its presence may increase GERD symptoms in patients who have both conditions.

 A hiatal hernia occurs when part of the stomach protrudes up into the chest through the sheet of muscle called the diaphragm.
 This may result from a weakening of the surrounding tissues and may be aggravated by obesity or smoking.